Cleitonesc/mr-bootstrap-bb-alert/README.md

 ## License

-**yii2-btn-copy-html-block** is released under the BSD 3-Clause License.
+**mr-bootstrap-bb-alert** is released under the BSD 3-Clause License.
 See the bundled `LICENSE.md` for details.